sourcesense/demo-liferay/README.md

 # Devops approach for build a Liferay Cluster - Demo by Sourcesense #

-This repo is a Vagrant project for configure a Liferay Cluster in few minutes
+This repo is a Vagrant project for configure a Liferay Cluster in few minutes.

 ## Requirements ##